Facts about Labradors

 What makes a Labrador a Labrador?

-The breed hallmarks - are set of characteristics/traits that distinguishes the Labrador from other breeds.
+The breed hallmarks - a set of characteristics/traits that distinguishes the Labrador from other breeds.
 Read more about the breed standard below.
 The ANKC breed standard has been divided into sections to make it easier to review.

 Is a Labrador the same as a Golden Retriever?

 A Labrador Retriever is also known as a Labrador or Lab for short.
-Labradors are one of the six breeds of Retrievers.
+Labradors are one of the seven breeds of Retrievers.
 Golden Retrievers are one of those breeds.
 So the answer is NO. A Labrador is not the same as a Golden Retriever.

 What colours do Labradors come in?

 Labradors come in three recognised coat colours - black, yellow and chocolate/liver.
-Read more about Coat Colour Genetics.

 Do Labradors shed?